MobileFirst-Platform-Developer-Center/Digital-App-Builder/getting-started/index.md

 ## Using templates
 {: #using-templates }

 You can use templates to quickly build your application.
 These are specific feature enabled app templates that will help you to quickly modify and develop the app.
+Only Watson chatbot available as of now.